 This is critical, because people want to feel that a particular speech could only have been given by this person to this audience at this time.
 Now more than ever, audiences resent the idea that a stiff speech was written for the speaker by some corporate hack.
 If you’ve inconvenienced them by making them sit and listen to a speech right now and not look at their phones, they really demand some kind of genuine expression.
 The only way that can be achieved is with a relationship between a speechwriter and a speaker.

 One of the best relationships was between Michelle Obama and Hurwitz.
 She wrote for Michelle Obama for the whole eight years of the presidency.
 And they worked together day in and day out.
 They got to know each other.
 They gave each other confidence.
-It’s unbelievable what Sarah Hurwitz and Michele Obama were able to do as a collaborative pair.
+It’s unbelievable what Sarah Hurwitz and Michelle Obama were able to do as a collaborative pair.
 And that has to do with longevity, closeness, and giving the speechwriter access.
 All those things don’t always happen, but when they do, it’s pretty awesome.

 Leff: We emphasize to author teams that they need to engage and share their experiences and insights to elevate their content.
 How do you accomplish that in speeches?

 David Murray: It can be difficult to get leaders to tell stories about themselves.
 I understand their reluctance: sometimes people have great origin stories and sometimes they don’t.
 But it doesn’t have to be a personal story.
 They could tell a story about their business and the market or about an employee but in a way that shows how passionate, thoughtful, and observant they are.
 That’s just as good as the origin story, and it might even be better.